etopritika/Tanakh/README.md

 # Torah

 React/Vite application for reading and exploring the Tanakh.
-This application is built to provide a seamless experience for users to browse sections, books, chapters, and verses, with advanced features like search and bookmarking.
+This application is built to provide a seamless experience for users to browse sections, books, chapters, and verses, with advanced features like search, bookmarking, and user authentication.

 ## Table of Contents